HerrWal/osticket-prereqs/README.md

   Setting up osTicket on a Windows 10 VM in Azure is a perfect way to get hands-on experience with web configurations, database management, and deploying real-life applications.
 You work with tools like IIS, PHP,  and MySQL, and observe how everything is put together to support a full-fledged help desk system.
 </p>
 <p>
   Now that osTicket is running, we are ready to manage support tickets and explore more advanced features.
-From here, we can take it further and add custom email support, enabling HTTPS or even
 </p>

 <br />